Balázs Orbán (politician): Career

 After obtaining his degree, Orbán worked as a legal advisor in the Ministry of Justice between 2009 and 2012, performing legislation codification and law preparation tasks.

 Teaching career

 Orbán has taught at various universities and colleges since graduating from university, and since 2015 he has been an assistant professor at the National University of Public Service.
-He has been teaching at the Mathias Corvinus Collegium since 2015, where he also serves as the chairman of the Board of Trustees.
+He has been teaching at the Mathias Corvinus Collegium since 2015, where he also serves as the chairman of the Board of Trustees, and has been in charge of the institution's renewal and overall growth strategy.

 Research career

 In 2012, he joined the Századvég Foundation, a conservative think tank, as a regulatory expert.
 He became the foundation's research director in 2013, managing and coordinating public law and public policy research until 2018.

 During these years he often appeared in the media, and his analyses were published regularly in various daily and weekly newspapers.
 Between 2016 and 2018, he was a Member of the Board of the Századvég Foundation.
 In 2015 he became the first director of the Migration Research Institute, a new think tank established by the Századvég Foundation and Mathias Corvinus Collegium.
 He held this position until his appointment as state secretary in 2018.